 ABSTRACT.
-Quantitative magnetic resonance imaging (qMRI) finds increasing application in neuroscience and clinical research due to its sensitivity to micro-structural properties of brain tissue, e.g. axon, myelin, iron and water concentration.
-We introduce the ${\tt hMRI}$ -toolbox, an easy-to-use open-source tool for handling and processing of qMRI data presented together with an example dataset.
-This toolbox allows the estimation of high-quality multi-parameter qMRI maps (longitudinal and effective transverse relaxation rates R_1 and R_2^\star , proton density PD and magnetisation transfer MT) that can be used for calculation of standard and novel MRI biomarkers of tissue microstructure as well as improved delineation of subcortical brain structures.
-Embedded in the Statistical Parametric Mapping (SPM) framework, it can be readily combined with existing SPM tools for estimating diffusion MRI parameter maps and benefits from the extensive range of available tools for high-accuracy spatial registration and statistical inference.
-As such the ${\tt hMRI}$ -toolbox provides an efficient, robust and simple framework for using qMRI data in neuroscience and clinical research.
+Neuroscience and clinical researchers are increasingly interested in quantitative magnetic resonance imaging (qMRI) due to its sensitivity to micro-structural properties of brain tissue such as axon, myelin, iron and water concentration.
+We introduce the hMRI-toolbox, an easy-to-use tool openly available on GitHub, for qMRI data handling and processing, presented together with a tutorial and example dataset.
+This toolbox allows the estimation of high-quality multi-parameter qMRI maps (lon-gitudinal and effective transverse relaxation rates R_1 and R_2^ , proton density PD and magnetisation transfer MT saturation) that can be used for accurate delineation of subcortical brain structures and calculation of standard and novel MRI biomarkers of tissue microstructure.
+Embedded in the Statistical Parametric Mapping (SPM) framework, it can be readily combined with existing SPM toolboxes for estimating diffusion MRI parameter maps, and it benefits from the extensive range of established SPM tools for high-accuracy spatial registration and statistical inferences.
+The hMRI-toolbox is an efficient, robust and simple framework for investigating qMRI data in neuroscience and clinical research.

-1. Introduction
+1. INTRODUCTION

-Quantitative MRI (qMRI) finds increasing interest in neuroscience and clinical research due to its greater specificity and its sensitivity to micro-structural properties of brain tissue, e.g. axon, myelin, iron and water concentration (Tofts 2004; Assaf and Basser 2005; Draganski et al. 2011; Lorio et al. 2014; Lorio et al. 2016a).
-This arises from the fact that qMRI, unlike conventional weighted MRI, aims to estimate absolute physical metrics, which are corrected for instrumental biases (Lutti et al. 2010; Weiskopf et al. 2013).
-The quantitative nature of the data is especially useful as it allows comparison across sites, time points and participants, enabling longitudinal studies and multi-centre trials (Deoni et al. 2008; Weiskopf et al. 2013).
-Combining qMRI with biophysical modelling can enable the in vivo characterisation of key microscopic brain tissue parameters (e.g. iron or myelin density (Stüber et al. 2014)), which previously could only be achieved with ex vivo histology.
+Quantitative MRI (qMRI) finds increasing interest in neuroscience and clinical research due to its greater specificity and its sensitivity to micro-structural properties of brain tissue such as axon, myelin, iron and water concentration (Tofts 2004; Assaf and Basser 2005; Draganski et al. 2011; Lorio et al. 2014; Lorio et al. 2016a; Stüber et al. 2014).
+This interest arises from the fact that qMRI, unlike conventional weighted MRI, aims to estimate absolute physical metrics, free from instrumental biases (Lutti et al. 2010; Weiskopf et al. 2013).
+The quantitative nature of the data is especially useful as it allows comparison across sites, time points and participants, enabling longitudinal studies and multicentre trials (Deoni et al. 2008; Weiskopf et al. 2013).
+Combining qMRI with biophysical modelling enables the in vivo characterisation of key microscopic brain tissue parameters which previously could only be achieved with ex vivo histology.
 This concept is called in vivo histology using MRI (hMRI, Weiskopf et al. 2015).

-Despite the above mentioned advantages of qMRI, the majority of basic and clinical neuroscience studies either refrain from acquiring qMRI data or the quantitative approach is limited to diffusion MRI only, for which most standardised qMRI imaging protocols (such as the protocol for the Human Connectome Project (Sotiropoulos et al. 2013)) and processing software (a summary is given in e.g. Soares et al. 2013) are available.
-The latter studies are therefore often sensitive to axonal properties but less to complementary microstructural tissue features such as the myelin content (Stikov et al. 2011).
+The estimation of quantitative and semi-quantitative metrics commonly includes the effective transverse relaxation rate ($R_2^{\star} = 1/T_2^{\star}$), the longitudinal relaxation rate ($R_1 = 1/T_1$), the proton density (PD), the magnetisation transfer (MT) saturation and a number of diffusion MRI (dMRI) metrics (Draganski et al. 2011).
+However, the majority of fundamental and clinical neuroscience studies either refrain from acquiring qMRI data or the quantitative approach is limited to dMRI only, because for this technique standardised qMRI imaging protocols (such as the protocol for the Human Connectome Project (Sotiropoulos et al. 2013)) and processing software (see a summary in Soares et al. 2013) are readily available.
+These studies are therefore at best sensitive to axonal properties but less so to complementary microstructural tissue features such as myelin, water or iron content that can be revealed using bias free estimates of R_2^{\star} , R_1 , PD and MT saturation.